hhat-lang/hhat_lang/README.md

 > [!WARNING]
 >
->    This is a work in progress and may be seeing as such.
-Errors, inconsistencies,
->    tons of experimentation are modifications are happening.
-Until the version 0.3 is released, it is prone to breaking changes.
+>    This is project under development.
+You can help contributing with it.
+Take a look at the issues
 >

 *H-hat is a rule system, compiler framework, and a statically typed, functional and distributed system inspired, quantum programming language.*